Seafood Cioppino

 Grilled lemon halves (optional garnish)

-3. Add the shrimp, stir, and cover.
+- Add the scallops and shrimp.
+Cover.
 Simmer for another 2-3 minutes.